intiocean/intiocean.github.com/source/index.markdown

 title: "Inti Ocean"
 footer: true
 ---

-I'm a Quant Developer / Research Technologist, Photographer and Designer.
+Hi,

+I'm a Quantitative Developer, Photographer and Designer who lives and works in London.
+My favorite time of day is the dawn although I don't often get up in time to see it.

-The aim of this site is to collect links, thoughts, images and other things which capture my intrest.
+My aim for this website is to collect links, thoughts, images which capture my interest so that I can refer back to them another day or maybe not until I'm old and gray.

-I currently work in the city of London as a quantitative developer.
-In my work and play I use various technologies including: Python, Java, HTML and Oracle.

-You can find me on various places around the web by running a web search on my name!
+If you want to know more about me you can find me around the web by running a web search for my name!

+Thats all for now,
+never forget to have fun!

+Inti